-These images are part of a series I began four years ago after my mother's passing.
+These images are part of a series I began seven years ago after my mother's passing.
 I was left with flowers sent by friends and family, and knowing that my mother dried and pressed flowers I did the same - taking a single red rose home with me pressed between the pages of a phone book.
 That association engendered a larger project but instead of trying to 'preserve' them, I gathered more and more bouquets and watched them go through their various stages of life.
 As they languished, I was struck by the intrinsic beauty in their fragility.
 Each bouquet became personified - I saw friends and family in each stem.
 Wilting lilies became my grandmother's paper-thin skin, red petals were my aunt's signature fiery crimson lipstick.
 As humans we tend to personify everything, often without realizing it.
 It may be just a way to make sense of the strangeness of living and dying.
 But there's a certain comfort that also comes from this personification.
 The process of selecting, nurturing and recording these flowers, sometimes for months at a time, became very ceremonial to me, akin to caring for and being cared by a loved one.
 And as humans we come to rely and depend on such rituals for solace and meaning.